eonist/Babel/README.md

 ### Obtain OpenAI API Key

-Follow these steps to get your OPENAI_API_KEY:
+Follow these steps to get your `OPENAI_API_KEY`:

 1. Visit [platform.openai.com](https://platform.openai.com) and log in or sign up.

-2. Click on your profile icon in the top-right corner and select "View API keys".
+2. Click on your profile icon in the top-right corner and select **"View API keys"**.

-3. Click the "Create new secret key" button.
+3. Click the **"Create new secret key"** button.

-4. (Optional) Name your API key for easy identification.

-5. Choose the desired permissions: all, restricted, or read-only.

-6. Click "Create secret key" to generate your key.

-7. Copy and securely store your API key immediately, as it won't be shown again.
+4. **Copy and securely store your API key immediately**, as it won't be shown again.

 > [!NOTE]
 > Ensure you've added a payment method in your account settings.
 It's recommended to use separate keys for different applications to enhance security.